tvdboom/ATOM/docs_sources/user_guide.md

  they assemble several steps that can be cross-validated together while setting different parameters.
 There are some important differences with sklearn's API:

-1. `atom` is initialized with the data you want to manipulate.
-This data can be accessed at any moment through `atom`'s [data attributes](../API/ATOM/atomclassifier/#data-properties).
+1. atom is initialized with the data you want to manipulate.
+This data can be accessed at any moment through atom's [data attributes](../API/ATOM/atomclassifier/#data-properties).
-2. The classes in ATOM's API are reached through `atom`'s methods.
+2. The classes in ATOM's API are reached through atom's methods.
 For example, calling the [encode](../API/ATOM/atomclassifier/#encode) method, will initialize an [Encoder](../API/data_cleaning/encoder) instance, fit it on the training set and transform the whole dataset.